unraid/docs/docs/legacy/FAQ/Cache_disk.md

         pool](http://lime-technology.com/forum/index.php?topic=56005) -
         a nice video guide

-The cache disk feature of unRAID greatly increases the perceived performance of the system when writing data to a parity-protected array.
+The cache disk feature of Unraid greatly increases the perceived performance of the system when writing data to a parity-protected array.
 It is particularly useful for users who write data to the array on a regular basis, and can also be used as a scratch disc for certain